pedroliman/pedronl/content/home/publications.md

 weight = 30  # Order that this section will appear.

 title = "Publications"
-subtitle = "My recent research leverages modeling and Decision Under Deep Uncertainty methods to inform pressing health policy decision-analytic problems."
+subtitle = "My research uses modeling to inform policy decisions."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.